sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/sg/reference.md

 Calculate recall for embeddings.

-Requires a running embeddings service with embeddings of the Sourcegraph repository.
+Recall is the fraction of relevant documents that were successfully retrieved.
+Recall=1 if, for every query in the test data, all relevant documents were retrieved.
+The command requires a running embeddings service with embeddings of the Sourcegraph repository.

 Flags: